kshedden/cscar_terminal/filesystem.md

 file".

 You can try to execute a file by typing the file name at the shell prompt.
-First the `PATH` is searched for an executable file with the given name.
+First the directories in `PATH` are searched for an executable file with the given name.
 Use `echo $PATH` to see the current value of the PATH environment variable

 To execute a file in the current directory use `.\filename`.